 Squidoo has a great post in its Graphic Design and Digital Art section with a list of Vintage Graphics and Antique Clip Art, which includes retro advertising art, old-time photos, retro greeting cards, public domain fairy clip art, and more.

 A large part of getting that vintage look and feel is making sure the fonts and typefaces you use are suitable to the era, period, or theme you have chosen to incorporate into the design.
 I have listed several fonts here that make for great vintage designs.

 Futura Condensed Medium was originally designed by Paul Renner in 1927; Futura is based on geometric shapes representative of the Bauhaus design style of the 1919-1933 period, and is displayed in Figure I.

 Chunk Five is an ultra-bold slab serif typeface that is reminiscent of old American Western woodcuts, broadsides, and newspaper headlines.
 Used mainly for display, the fat block lettering is unreserved yet refined for contemporary use.

-Figure L30 Fonts Perfect for Vintage and Retro Style Design."
+For more inspiration, the Web Design Ledger has a good list included in this post by Henry Jones of “30 Fonts Perfect for Vintage and Retro Style Design.”
 The Flickr Vintage Typography Group Pool with over 2,400 members lists over 9,400 photos and considers itself as the ultimate source of old time typography such as type, lettering, signs, logos or any typographical element on ads & posters, cards & matchbooks, coupons & tickets, emblems & badges, packaging & booklets, covers & decals, electronics & road signs, and what not.
 A screen capture of the group is displayed in Figure M.